 We’re Here To Help

-Applying for admission and financial aid can feel complicated, or even stressful.
+Applying for admission and financial aid can feel complicated and even stressful.
 We’re here to help.
 We encourage you to contact your admissions officer with questions about your application, as well as about the college.

 Great!
 You can check your application status online.
 Be sure to use the email address you provided on your Part One or Common Application to expedite the login process.
-During busy times, particularly around application deadlines, be patient.
-It takes times to get everything processed accurately!
+Please be patient during busy times, particularly around application deadlines.